Community Development and Relief Agency

 The Community Development and Relief Agency (CODRA) is a Tanzanian Non-Governmental Organisation founded in 2001 to work with the poor or marginalised sections of society and to help them achieve sustainable socio-economic growth.

 Their headquarters are in Mwanza city in Northern Tanzania on Lake Victoria.
 Local project offices are located in Busega and Magu within the Mwanza Region, through which development projects are implemented and monitored.
 Country offices are located in London, England; Seattle, USA; and Melbourne, Australia.
-These country offices provide financial, technogical support, resource development, and volunteer development.
+These country offices provide financial, technological support, resource development, and volunteer development.